 Q: If I cannot make an online screener available to programmers, what is the best way to send my DVD screeners?

-A: Follow the mailing directions found on our Withoutabox page.
+A: Follow the mailing directions found on our submission vendors pages.
 DIFF address information can also be found on our website at durangofilm.org.

 Q: Do I really need to send two screeners?

 A: Yes, DVDs can be easily compromised so a back up DVD would ensure a timely screening by the programming team.
 This saves both parties time.
 If you are providing online screening links, then DVDs will not be needed.

 Q: What information needs to be on my screener?